 We secure deforestation/conversion free supply chain commitments so that agricultural expansion does not lead to the degradation of critical landscapes.
-We conserve the world's last intact temperate grassland ecosystems-the Northern Great Plains-through a working-lands approach, ensuring viable livelihoods for millions of people including ranchers and Native Nations.
+We conserve the world's last intact temperate grassland ecosystems-such as the Northern Great Plains and the Cerrado-through a working-lands approach, ensuring viable livelihoods for millions of people, including ranchers and Indigenous communities.